-Greenville, NC—At East Carolina University (ECU), a newly outfitted and staffed ROVER (RENCI Outreach Vehicle for Education and Research) is fulfilling its potential on all fronts: educational, research, and emergency response.
+Greenville, NC—At East Carolina University (ECU), a newly outfitted and staffed RENCI Outreach Vehicle for Education and Research (ROVER) is fulfilling its potential on all fronts: education, research, and emergency response.

 Thanks to the work and expertise of staff and faculty at the RENCI at ECU Engagement Center, which works closely with the ECU Center for Coastal Systems Informatics and Modeling (C-SIM), the ROVER has a busy travel schedule this fall.

 With the addition of Outreach Coordinator Michelle Covi to its staff, RENC at ECU is set to send the ROVER on educational missions throughout eastern North Carolina.

 Covi has extensive experience in science education at the K-12 and university levels and in communities.
 She comes to ECU from Normal, IL, where she taught college biology and directed a nonprofit organization that develops programs on ecological awareness for schools and businesses.

 In eastern North Carolina, she will bring the ROVER to schools and community events, offering presentations on hurricane awareness, weather and climate change, coastal habitat preservation, and water quality.
 Covi already has obtained a mobile weather station for the ROVER and arranged a full slate of engagements at schools in Pitt, Johnston, and Beaufort counties extending through the fall and into 2009.